 Turkish Simit Rings make for a wonderful breakfast option, a bit like our bagel.
-Each twisted circular bread is dipped in a sweet water and then encrusted with sesame or other various seeds before baking.
+Each twisted circular bread is dipped in sweet water and then encrusted with sesame or other various seeds before baking.

 How many spices can you name off the top of your head?
-Even better, how many spice do you own?
+Even better, how many spices do you own?
 If new spices where on my shopping list I would love to make sure to find a store like the one Vassilis owns in the movie A Touch of Spice, in beautiful Istanbul.
-But for this Turkish Simit Rings recipe I would rather ask for his very best sesame seeds.
+But for this Turkish Simit Rings recipe, I would rather ask for his very best sesame seeds.

 A Touch of Spice is a 2003 Greek movie, yes we had the subtitles this month.
-Thankfully because as much as I love the hear Greek…it all sounds like Greek to me 😉 But seriously, I do apparently remember a word here and there from a trip I took there a decade or so ago.
-Back the the movie, it is beautifully filmed and conceived, a bit like a fable or a poem.
+Thankfully because as much as I love the hear Greek…it all sounds like Greek to me 😉 But seriously, I do apparently remember a word here and there from a trip, I took there a decade or so ago.
+Back to the movie, it is beautifully filmed and conceived, a bit like a fable or a poem.
 It is filled with families, a taste for life, sadness, separation, lost and found loves.
 We again go down a sad time in history when Turkey knew pogroms and deportation of there Greek citizens.
 These wounds have yet to heal today.

 Fanis grew up in his grandfather’s spice shop in Istanbul.
 And his grandpa Vassilis incorporated his spice lessons with a touch of astronomy.
 No wonder Fanis becomes an astronomer!
 But is his choice also influenced by him trying to find his way, his way back to his grandfather after his parents are forced to leave Istanbul, back to the lost cuisine of his childhood with his toy kitchen in hand, back to reconnecting with the Turkish girl he once loved, back to find that little touch of spice missing in his life.

 There is so much food in this movie, I don’t even know where to begin…so I won’t lol.
 Watch the movie!
 Not related to spices but one of my favorite moments in the movie is when a cousin brings ‘the brand new pressure gadget’ as a gift to Fanis’ mother.
 You see her at a family gathering freaking out as this thing is about to blow.
-Apparently it did not come with instructions.
+Apparently, it did not come with instructions.
 She gets her husband to help and, in fear, throws his jacket over it.
-Obviously the jacket does not stop the impending explosion.
+Obviously, the jacket does not stop the impending explosion.

 It brought back a story I have been told many times, a family comedic tragedy with a pressure cooker.
 An uncle of mine apparently made spaghetti sauce in a pressure cooker once and forgot it.
-Well it exploded.
+Well, it exploded.
 Spaghetti sauce everywhere, they had to repaint the entire kitchen, ceiling included!
 I am so glad I have a new modern version that cannot explode.